Gurimarukin/rate_limitator/README.md

 # |> Enum.map(&Task.await/1)
 ```

-Under the hood a `GenStage` stack is started with the name `:my_limiter`.
-You need to stop it before changing the parameters given in `RateLimitator.with_limit/3` as they are taken into account only if no named `GenStage` exists.
+Under the hood, a `Limiter` is started with the name `:my_limiter` (if it doesn't already exists).
+You need to stop it before changing the parameters given in `RateLimitator.with_limit/3` as they are taken into account only if no named `Limiter` exists.

 ```ex
 RateLimitator.stop(:my_limiter)